mdaizovi/payments_bot/README.md

 - Copy [this google sheet](https://docs.google.com/spreadsheets/d/1F_5xXnd_YYUlAuT_UHWWSSmYiYxvSmJTaN2pSen9cO4/edit?usp=sharing)
 - Change the name of the google sheet from `Telegram Bookings Backend EXAMPLE` to `Telegram Bookings Backend`
   - You can call it something else, but if you do you need to also change the value of `SPREADSHEET_NAME` in `src/settings.py`
 - The only cells you should ever edit in the google sheet are the ones that are light green.
-The rests needs to stay as it is for the Bot to read/ write from it properly.
+The rest needs to stay as it is for the Bot to read/write from it properly.

 ### Set up Bot: